 in Paddington, presenting her weekly show “The Gypsy Hot Club” on Monday evenings from 6:30 - 8:00pm.
 She is also the newest member of the Technorama Board

 .
 When not in the studio or the office, you can most likely catch Hannah performing on French Horn in Orchestras or Chamber Music Ensembles around Australia, or with her raucous Balkan, Gypsy, Klezmer band, Baltic Bar Mitzvah.

 Jason Velleley is the CMTO National Training Manager.
 Jason is an accomplished community broadcaster, with over 20 years of experience in community radio.
-He produces the nationally syndicated CRN program Aussie Music Weekly, and continues to lend his skills as a Training Coordinator to 2HHH FM.
+He produces the nationally syndicated CRN program Aussie Music Weekly, and for many years provided in-house presenter training in his role as Training Coordinator at 2HHH FM.
 Additionally, Jason's 15+ years experience in business development and management in the banking and finance industry will be crucial to resource development for the Business Development Focused Training project.
 He is also an Accredited Trainer for the CMTO, with a Certificate IV in Assessment and Training.

 Angela Catterns is a CMTO Trainer and Mentor.
 Angela is a well-known Australian media veteran, having worked in radio, TV and film.
 She has broadcast on every ABC radio network – Triple J, Local Radio, Networked Local Radio, NewsRadio, Radio National and Classic FM.
 She has also broadcast on commercial stations in Sydney and in Washington DC.
 She is a public speaker and MC and has made several popular podcast series.
 She is the voice of the Sydney Opera House, presents a Qantas Inflight music channel, is an Ambassador for several charities, and has lived on and off in the Northern Rivers region since 1973.